shogun-toolbox/shogun/doc/cookbook/source/examples/classifier/knn.rst

 Example
 -------

-Load some training and test data.
+Imagine we have files with training and test data.
+We create :sgclass:`CDenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as

-.. sgexample:: knn.sg:load_data
+.. sgexample:: knn.sg:create_features

 In order to run :sgclass:`CKNN`, we need to choose a distance, for example :sgclass:`CEuclideanDistance`, or other sub-classes of :sgclass:`CDistance`.
 The distance is initialized with the data we want to classify.